hosseinsokhandan/cryptossets/README.md

 # cryptossets
-Gimme your APIKEYs I give you what you got so far.
+Gimme your APIKEYs I tell you what you got so far.